 Day two in Madrid

-It’s Sunday which means it’s time to treat yourself to a rather indulgent breakfast of churros and chocolate!
+It’s Sunday if you’re having a weekend in Madrid.
+And that means it’s time to treat yourself to a rather indulgent breakfast of churros and chocolate!

 Toast a great city break by heading 7 floors up to the roof terrace of the Circulo de Bellas Artes at Calle Alcala.
 Not only do you get another great view here, but you can also grab a cocktail.

-Finish of the weekend with a final round of tapas and some of Madrid’s best.
-Head to Taberna de Conspiradores.
-Whatever you order make sure you get some of the paprika dusted patatas bravas and chorizo in wine and honey!
+Finish off the weekend with a final round of tapas and some of Madrid’s best.
+Head to Los Montes de Galicia.
+It’s one of the best restaurants in Madrid and the perfect way to toast to a brilliant weekend away!